Yevgeniy-Olexandrenko/avr-ay-board/README.md

-# AY-3-8912 Emulator (AVR-AY)
+# Introduction

-The replacement board for the famous AY-3-8910/AY-3-8912/YM2149F sound chip of the ZX-Spectrum 128 and others.
-Based on the schematic and firmware from https://www.avray.ru, https://zx-pk.ru/threads/10510-emulyator-ay-8910-na-atmega.html and https://github.com/andykarpov/turbosound28p resources.
+**AY-3-8912 Emulator (AVR-AY)** is a replacement board for the famous AY-3-8910/AY-3-8912/YM2149F sound chip of the ZX-Spectrum 128 and others.
+Based on the schematic and firmware from [AVR-AY project](https://www.avray.ru), [discussion on ZX-PK.ru](https://zx-pk.ru/threads/10510-emulyator-ay-8910-na-atmega.html) and [Turbo Sound schematic](https://github.com/andykarpov/turbosound28p) resources.

 ![Photo](/hardware/AY-3-8912-Emulator-v1.1_Photo.jpg)